Yamakagashi Pass

 You can do so by stepping on single rocks or arrows and exchanging them with inventory items.

-It's worth trying Nigiri Morph Factory even if you don't find a shield - walk around in a large room.
+It's worth trying Nigiri Morph Factory even if you don't have a shield - walk around in a large room.

 Firepuff (2-4F)'s special attack deals fire damage, so onigiri in your inventory will become grilled.